Battersea Power Station: Theme park proposal

 The station's roof was removed in the late 1980s, when there were plans to convert the structure into a theme park.

 Following the station's closure, the Central Electricity Generating Board had planned to demolish the station and sell the land for housing, but because of the building's then Grade II listed status, they had to pay the high cost of preserving the building.
 In 1983 they held a competition for ideas on the redevelopment of the site.
-It was won by a consortium led by developer David Roche and which included John Broome, owner of Alton Towers Ltd. This consortium proposed an indoor theme park, with shops and restaurants.
+It was won by a consortium led by developer David Roche and which included John Broome, Chairman of Alton Towers.

+This consortium proposed an indoor theme park, with shops and restaurants.
 At an estimated cost of £35 million, the scheme was risky and would require over 2 million visitors a year to make any profit.
-The scheme received planning approval in May 1986 and the site was purchased by John Broome for £1.5 million in 1987.
+The scheme received planning approval in May 1986 and the site was purchased by Alton Towers for £1.5 million in 1987.
 Work on converting the site began the same year.
 British Rail planned to procure three electric multiple unit trains, designated "Class 447", to run a shuttle service from London Victoria station to the theme park.

-The project was halted in March 1989, for lack of funding, after costs had quickly escalated that January, from £35 million to £230 million.
-By this point huge sections of the building's roof had been removed, so that machinery could be taken out.
+The project was halted in March 1989 for lack of funding, after costs had quickly escalated that January, from £35 million to £230 million.
+By this point, huge sections of the building's roof had been removed so that machinery could be taken out.
 Without a roof, the building's steel framework had been left exposed and its foundations were prone to flooding.

 In March 1990, the proposal was changed to a mixture of offices, shops and a hotel.
 This proposal was granted planning permission in August 1990, despite opposition from 14 independent organisations, including English Heritage.
 Despite permission being granted, no further work took place on the site between 1990 and 1993.